jacksorjacksor/Xunit.DependencyInjection/README.md

 ### 4. Default startup
 > Default startup is required before 8.7.0, is optional in some case after 8.7.0.
 >
-> If is required, plaese add a startup class in your test project.
+> If default startup is required, please add a startup class in your test project.

 Default is find Your.Test.Project.Startup, Your.Test.Project`.